Set Up SFTP Storage to Save Evidence

 The following special characters in a file name are not supported and prevent Enterprise DLP from saving files to SFTP storage: '/ \ * ? <>'.
 If you have a file name that includes one of these special characters, you must change the special character to an underscore (_) so Enterprise DLP can save a copy of the file.

-Enterprise DLP automatically sends email alerts to the data security administrator who originally connected Enterprise DLP to the SFTP storage bucket and to the data security admin who last modified the storage bucket settings in case of connection issues Enterprise DLP sends the email alert every 48 hours until you restore the connection between Enterprise DLP and the storage bucket.
+Enterprise DLP automatically sends email alerts to the data security administrator who originally connected Enterprise DLP to the SFTP storage bucket and to the data security admin who last modified the storage bucket settings in case of connection issues.
+Enterprise DLP sends the email alert every 48 hours until you restore the connection between Enterprise DLP and the storage bucket.

-Files that not scanned while Enterprise DLP is disconnected from your storage bucket can’t be stored and are lost.
+Files not scanned while Enterprise DLP is disconnected from your storage bucket can't be stored and are lost.
 This means that all impacted files are not available for download.
 However, your data security administrator can still view all snippet data associated with the DLP incident.

 Enterprise DLP automatically resumes forwarding files to your storage bucket after you restore the connection.